mayu-live/framework/README.md

 It's also preferred to test things on a higher level, and only write unit tests for specific edge cases and trickier situations.
-[Sorbet](https://sorbet.org/) is pretty good at finding errors.
-If the higher level tests pass, then everything works as expected.

 The example app could also be considered to be a test.
 It should always work and be updated to use the latest features.